Virginia striatula: Behavior

 The rough earth snake is not aggressive towards humans, is not venomous, and is harmless if encountered.
 Although it has teeth, the rough earth snake does not bite.
 Its response when harassed is to remain motionless, or to try to escape.
 It will defecate and excrete a foul smelling musk as a defense mechanism to make itself less palatable to would-be predators.
 If necessary, the rough earth snake can be safely picked up by hand and relocated.

 Diet

-H. striatula eats invertebrates.
+Virginia striatula eats invertebrates.
 It feeds almost exclusively on earthworms, although slugs, snails, sow bugs, insect eggs and larvae have also been found in the stomach.
-H. striatula is not venomous and does not constrict prey; rather, it swallows prey without subduing it.
+V. striatula is not venomous and does not constrict prey; rather, it swallows prey without subduing it.
 The pointed snout of the rough earth snake helps in burrowing in moist soil where prey are found.